webpack/webpack.js.org/src/content/guides/author-libraries.md

 <script>
     ...
     /* Global variable */
     webpackNumbers.wordToNum('Five')
     /* Property in the window object */ window.webpackNumbers.wordToNum('Five')
     //
     ...
 </script>
 </html>
 ```

-The configurations also can expose the library in the next ways:
+The configurations also can expose the library in the following ways:

 - Property in the global object, for node.
-- Property in the this object.
+- Property in the `this` object.

 For full library configuration and code please refer to [webpack-library-example](https://github.com/kalcifer/webpack-library-example)